Rengo-Labs/CasperLabs-UniswapV2-Core/README.md

 This method **returns** nothing.

 - #### balance_of <a id="wcspr-balance-of"></a>
-This method will return the balance of owner in `ERC20 Contract` .
+This method will return the balance of owner in `WCSPR Contract` .

 Following is the table of parameters.